Larry Kudlow debuts new Fox Business show after leaving Trump White House

 Reverting to his role as a conservative commentator, Kudlow tried several times to get Mnuchin to agree that the Biden administration was overstepping with its plans for a new $1.9 trillion stimulus sequel, but the former treasury secretary was noncommittal.

 The host wrapped the segment up with a joke.
-“Last question,” he said. “treasury secretary Steven Mnuchin, can you imagine having a better working relationship with the director of the National Economic Council than the one we had in the past three years?”
+“Last question,” he said.
+“Treasury secretary Steven Mnuchin, can you imagine having a better working relationship with the director of the National Economic Council than the one we had in the past three years?”

 Kudlow started laughing before Mnuchin could reply: “That’s an easy question.
 You were the best, Larry.”